 Some cancers such as leukaemia and lymphoma have a higher risk of cancer cell contamination than others such as solid tumours.
 The ovarian tissue collected will be screened for cancer cells by standard histopathology methods prior to storage.
 This is a preliminary screen and the tissue will be frozen regardless of status.
-If you decide you wish to start a family and have experienced premature ovarian failure then the most advanced techniques available at the time would be used to test for the presence of micro-metastatic cancer cells.
+If your daughter decides she is ready to start a family and has experienced premature ovarian failure then the most advanced techniques available at the time would be used to test for the presence of micro-metastatic cancer cells.
 Tissue containing micro-metastases would never be re-implanted but there are other techniques being developed that could be used in these circumstances.
-All results and options for use of your tissue would be discussed in full with you along with a separate consent process.
+All results and options for use of your daughter's tissue would be discussed in full with her along with a separate consent process.